ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

 There is only the `admin` user you have used before.
 It would be better if you created at least another one with lesser privileges and make it your regular user.

-## Monitoring stack Kustomize project attached to this guide series
+## Monitoring stack Kustomize project attached to this guide

 You can find the Kustomize project for this Monitoring stack deployment in the following attached folder.